Oleśnica

-The town is famed for its large 16th-century castle, which has previously been the seat of several dukes and lords.
+Established in medieval Poland, Oleśnica was the capital of a small eponymous principality from 1313 to 1884.
+It was a notable center of Polish printing in the early modern period.
+The town is famed for its large 16th-century ducal castle.
 The castle's inner courtyard arcades, a masterpiece of Renaissance architecture, are iconic in the region.
+The town also contains architecture in other styles, including Gothic, Baroque, Neoclassical and Renaissance Revival, and is home of the only surviving chained library in Central Europe.
+It is located on the Route of the Heroes of the Battle of Warsaw 1920, the main highway connecting Wrocław with Łódź, Warsaw and Białystok.

 Name

 The town's name comes from Polish olsza ("Alder"); Olcha is an Old Slavic word for this common plant and tree.
 On 22 February 1255 the Silesian duke Henry III the White, son of the Polish High Duke Henry II the Pious, vested civitas nostra Olsnicz ("our town Oleśnica") with town privileges.

 Geography

 The town is situated in the Silesian Lowlands east of the Trzebnickie Hills, part of the historical region of Lower Silesia.
+It is situated on the Oleśnica River, a tributary of Widawa.
 Located about 30 km northeast of the Silesian capital Wrocław, it has been a stop on an important trade route to the Greater Poland region, Kalisz, Łódź and Warsaw; it had close ties with Kraków via Namysłów in the east.
 It was the site of an important printing press and gymnasium.

 The town quarters are Centrum, Serbinów, Lucień, Lucień Osiedle, Wądoły, Rataje (Stare, Nowe) and Zielone Ogrody.